falent/GoogleAssistantTutorial/ReadMe.md

   .then(present => console.log('A nice gift!!', present))
   .catch(error => console.log('Sorry, no gift for you :(', error))
 ```
-Function get will be executed only if promise will be fullfilment.
+Function getPresent will be executed only if promise will be done with resolve state.
 If not you will get an error from catch.
 What is interessting for us... you don't know when it happens.
 It can be in 1 sec or 5 minutes.

 ```javascript
 function getPresent() {